Resistance Training With Light Weights For Seniors

 The chest press targets the muscles in the chest and the front of the shoulder.
 Start by lying on a bench or stability ball with a dumbbell in each hand.
 Hold the dumbbells at shoulder height, with your palms facing forward.
 Push the weights up towards the ceiling until your arms are fully extended.
 Slowly lower the weights back down to the starting position.
 Repeat for the desired number of repetitions.

-See also Best Dumbbells For Seniors
+See also Pilates For Seniors

 Tips for Safe and Effective Resistance Training